Tenacs/NSF-Award-Search/README.md

 The Python/Flask server is hosted in the `/api` folder.

-On localhost, the rewrite will be made to the `127.0.0.1:5328` port, which is where the Flask server is running.
+On localhost, the Flask server will be running at `127.0.0.1:5328`.

 In production, the Flask server is hosted at [NSF.pythonanywhere.com](https://nsf.pythonanywhere.com/search_award_title?title=coffee).

 ## Frontend
-The frontend is hosted at https://nsf-award-search.vercel.app/
+The frontend is hosted at [NSF-Award-Search.vercel.app](https://nsf-award-search.vercel.app/)

 It is built with React / Typescript and is styled using TailwindCSS.
-The home page of the app is hosted in `/app/page.tsx`
+The home page of the app is located at `/app/page.tsx`